Informatievlaanderen/MAGDA-Mock/README.md

 To do this, check if the subdirectory falls under any of the subdirectories listed in `SimulatorXmlValidation::XML_FOLDERS_AND_XSDS`, and if not, add one to that list if possible.

 _Source of the XSD files:_ https://vlaamseoverheid.atlassian.net/wiki/spaces/MG/pages/487620609/Overzicht+testdata+endpoints+en+XSD+s#Diensten-alle-versies-samen

+### Note on the use of language within the project

+A great deal of this code has a history of having been written in Dutch, due to its origin as an internal project of the Flemish government.
+Since it is now open source, translation efforts are in progress, and the intention should be to write as much as of it as possible in English.

+The exception to this rule is when a word is a reference to another word (conform the grammatical concept of the "use-mention distinction"); in other words, when a word could be written between quotation marks because for instance it occurs as an element in an XML file (e.g., UitzonderingEntry can be read as: "Uitzondering" entry).
+Wherever this is the case, the documentation ought to explain what the referent of that word means.